Aqualung (musician): RUTH / the 45s

 Gravel Monsters became a quartet that featured Matt & Ben Hales, Matt Vincent-Brown, and Stephen Cousins.
 The band's name was changed to RUTH in 1992, and although it enjoyed a minor hit in 1997 ("I Don't Know") which earned them a loyal fan base, the indie rock quartet failed to find commercial success in their seven years together.
 Arc Records released RUTH's debut album Harrison in 1999.
 After the band parted ways with Arc Records in the Summer of 2000, they renamed themselves the 45s and signed a short-term contract with Mercury Records (part of the Universal Music Group).
 Despite releasing two well-received singles, the label declined to renew the band's contract in March 2002, leading the band to split up.
 It was at this moment that Matt Hales began to concentrate on a solo project that he would call Aqualung.
-In 2003 a double CD "Donut (A Collection Of Songs For Fellow Appreciators Of RUTH)" was compiled by the bands's former guitarist Ben Hales and independently released on the Vanity Press label.
+In 2003, a double CD, Donut (A Collection of Songs for Fellow Appreciators of RUTH) was compiled by the bands's former guitarist Ben Hales and independently released on the Vanity Press label.
 It featured re-mastered studio, demo and live tracks on one CD and three promo videos on a second CD.

 Aqualung

 Almost immediately after the 45s split, Aqualung's debut single "Strange and Beautiful (I'll Put a Spell on You)" gained popularity when it was used as the soundtrack on a television commercial for the new Volkswagen Beetle.
 It was released as a single on B-Unique Records in September 2002, and reached No. 7 on the UK Singles Chart.
 Later that month, B-Unique released the eponymous debut album Aqualung, which according to the sleeve notes was recorded entirely in Hales' hallway.
-It peaked at No. 15 on the UK Albums Chart, and achieved Gold status before year's end.
-The album's second single "Good Times Gonna Come" was released on 2 December 2002.
+It peaked at No. 15 on the UK Albums Chart, and achieved gold status before the year's end.
+The album's second single, "Good Times Gonna Come" was released on 2 December 2002.
 It was featured on the British television show Skins, and reached No. 71 on the UK Singles Chart.
 Several singles followed into the next year, as did Aqualung's second album Still Life, which spawned the single "Brighter Than Sunshine".
 The song attracted the attention of film and television music supervisors in both Europe and North America, and was featured in the television show CSI: Crime Scene Investigation and the motion picture A Lot Like Love.
 "Brighter Than Sunshine" enjoyed Top 40 airplay success in the United States, leading Aqualung to a worldwide recording contract with Columbia Records in 2005, and the US release of Strange and Beautiful, a compilation of tracks from his first two UK albums.
 It reached No. 3 on the Billboard Top Heatseekers chart, eventually selling more than 250,000 copies in the US.
 Throughout the mid and late 2000s, Aqualung's music was used in television shows such as Grey's Anatomy, The O.C., CSI: Miami, Gossip Girl, Cold Case, Scrubs, One Tree Hill, Eli Stone, and Brothers and Sisters.